15 min read

 Mistake 2: The Passive Love Interest

-The problem: The heroine exists to support the hero's journey.
+The problem: The heroine exists to support the hero's path.
 She has no professional stakes of her own.

 Mistake 3: The Instant Fix